arhizome/reading/Technic_and_Magic.md

 p160
 __the very act of perception is__, according to Bhartrhari, __a quintessentially linguistic act__, but the very constitution of the world is the product of the language-principle.

+## language wraps life
+p164
+as the dead element of language wraps itself evermore tightly around the original life that animates it, it becomes all the more important to tailor such linguistic clothing in a way that safeguards the living element within it.